kkoomen/vim-doge/CONTRIBUTING.md

 Make sure to read the [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.

+When contributing, you should work from the `develop` branch.

 # Table of Contents
 - [Contribution Guidelines](#contribution-guidelines)
 - [Table of Contents](#table-of-contents)